Holocaust trains: Greece

-After the invasion, Greece was divided between the Italian, Bulgarian, and the German zones of occupation until September 1943.
+After the invasion, Greece was divided between the Italian, Bulgarian, and German zones of occupation until September 1943.
 Most Greek Jews lived in Thessaloniki (Salonika) ruled by Germany, where the collection camp was set up for the Jews also from Athens and the Greek Islands.
 From there 45,000–50,000 Jews were sent to Auschwitz-Birkenau between March and August 1943, packed 80 to a wagon.
 There were also 13,000 Greek Jews in the Italian, and 4,000 Jews in the Bulgarian zone of occupation.
 In September 1943, the Italian zone was taken over by the Third Reich.

 Overall, some 60,000–65,000 Greek Jews were deported in Holocaust trains by the SS to Auschwitz, Majdanek, Dachau and the subcamps of Mauthausen before the war's end, including over 90% of Thessaloniki's prewar population of 50,000 Jews.
 Of these, 5,000 Jews were deported to Treblinka from the regions of Thrace and from Macedonia in the Bulgarian share of the partitioned Greece, where they were gassed upon arrival.